-Apartments, condos, manufactured homes, co-ops, single-family homes — modern real estate has come a long way since the days of the one-room shack.
+From apartments, condos, manufactured homes, barndominiums, tiny homes, co-ops, and single-family homes — modern real estate has come a long way.
+But what all is eligible for a VA loan?

-The current market offers a wide variety of homes to satisfy any buyer’s desires.
-But VA loan buyers will need to focus on certain types of properties to win final loan approval.
+The current market offers a wide variety of homes to satisfy any buyer’s needs and desires.
+But VA loan buyers will need to focus on certain types of properties in order to win final loan approval.

-Knowing how VA loans work is the first step toward getting the home of your dreams, and your customers will need to know this crucial information.
+Knowing how VA loans work is the first step toward getting the home of your dreams.
 What are the VA loan requirements for veterans, and what properties are eligible?
-Figuring out these questions is part of the VA loan process — luckily we have the answers.

-If the condo is not on the “approved” list, your buyer’s lender can request approval directly from the VA.
-This can be a complicated process, so make sure your client is working with an experienced VA-approved lender, like Veterans United Home Loans.
+Hopefully, the complex you want will have already gone through the VA’s approval process.
+However, if the condo or townhouse is not on the “approved” list, your lender can request approval directly from the VA.
+This can be a complicated process, so make sure you’re working with an experienced VA-approved lender.

 If your buyer is able to find an agreeable lender, the manufactured home must meet the following conditions to earn VA approval: